 Indonesia Destination Guide

-Indonesia holidays are not just about rejuvenating in Bali.
-While Bali is an amazing place to relax, surf and experience unique Balinese culture, Indonesia's numerous archipelagos offer insight into another world.
-Visit Lombok's fascinating Gili Islands, or take the time to explore Indonesian history in its sprawling capital Jakarta.
+Nobody is disputing Bali is a spectacular place to relax, surf and experience a unique culture, but Indonesia's numerous archipelagos offer insight into many other worlds.
+Dig deeper by visiting Lombok's fascinating Gili Islands, or take the time to explore Indonesian history in the sprawling capital Jakarta.

 From the tourist town of Kuta to the surfer's paradise of Seminyak and the lush mountains of Ubud, our strong Aussie dollar means tourists can live well for very little in Bali.

 The traditional food of satay, 'gado gado' – a type of egg salad with peanut sauce – and Nasi Goreng is delicious.
 If you're from abroad, it's almost sacrilegious not to wash it down with local Bintang beer.

 A haven for alternative lifestyles and off-beat adventures, take an eco-tour through the Balinese countryside from dormant volcanoes through to family compounds and temples to learn about the Balinese way of life.
 Partake in a yoga retreat, hire a surfboard, join a cooking class, or simply kick back and enjoy your scenic surrounds.